Frederickyu/Frederickyu.github.io/about.md

 layout: post
 ---

-My name is Qi "Frederick" Yu, I am a ....
+My name is Qi "Frederick" Yu, I am a master candidate of Biostatistics at Emory University.

 <figure>